-A minimum of 40 semester hours must be earned toward completion of the MSES-AL degree.
+A minimum of 40 semester hours must be earned toward completion of the MSEneS-AL degree.
 A minimum grade-point average of 3.000 is required over all courses applied toward the degree.

 Complete all courses and requirements listed below unless otherwise indicated.

 |Fundamentals of Thermal Science 1|

 Restricted Electives List

 |Complete a minimum of 8 semester hours from the following:||8|